Ixalis/SCADA-Anomaly-Detection/README.md

 ## License

 This project is for educational and research purposes.
-The SWaT dataset has its own usage terms defined by iTrust.

 ---